r-owen/dtx_to_wif/docs/installing.md

 # Installing

-1. Check if you have Python installed.
+1. Check if you have Python 3.10 or newer installed.

     Run your [terminal application](index.md/#terminal-applications).